23 Online Jewelry Store Success Stories

 Listen to the full podcast on podcasts.apple.com ➜

 20. Made by Ari J. LLC ($102K/year)

-Arielle Joseph (from Atlanta, GA, USA) started Made by Ari J. LLC about 10 years ago.
+Arielle Joseph (from Atlanta, GA, USA) started Made by Ari J. LLC over 10 years ago.

 - Arielle Joseph aka Ari J.is the owner of MadeByAri J. Cosmetics.
 Ari J. is a 23 years old young entrepreneur based in Atlanta, Georgia who is passionate about making a name in the beauty industry.